ucsb-cs48-s20/project-s1-t3-expense/README.md

 * Dylan Lin, DylanLin29
 * Greg Baroni, gbaroni888

-* Tech stack is TBD, but leaning towards Javascript based tech stack.
+* Tech stack is Javascript.

 # Plans for the user
 * Different user profiles that would be saved.